-Management has provided a list of all active credit cards, bank debit cards, fuel cards and purchase cards and provided representation that the list is complete.
+Obtained a list of credit cards from management and management provided representation that the listing is complete.

-B. Using the listing prepared by management, randomly select 5 cards (or all cards if less than 5) that were used during the fiscal period.
-Randomly select one monthly statement or combined statement for each card (for a debit card, randomly select one monthly bank statement), obtain supporting documentation, and
+- B. Using the listing prepared by management, randomly select 5 cards (or all cards if less than 5) that were used during the fiscal period.
+Randomly select one monthly statement or combined statement for each card (for a debit card, randomly select one monthly bank statement), obtain supporting documentation, and - i.

-- i.
 Observe whether there is evidence that the monthly statement or combined statement and supporting documentation (e.g., original receipts for credit/debit card purchases, exception reports for excessive fuel card usage) were reviewed and approved, in writing (or electronically approved), by someone other than the authorized card holder.
-[Note: Requiring such approval may constrain the legal authority of certain public officials (e.g., mayor of a Lawrason Act municipality); these instances should not be reported); and - Exception noted.
-There is evidence of the Treasurer's review of the statements as indicated by his handwriting on the statements; however, there is no approval procedure and for one card there is no approval by someone other than an authorized card holder. - ii.
+[Note: Requiring such approval may constrain the legal authority of certain public officials (e.g., mayor of a Lawrason Act municipality); these instances should not be reported); and ii.
 Observe that finance charges and late fees were not assessed on the selected statements.